Hezekiah SUMNER (abt. 1750-1823) of Botetourt and Montgomery County, Virginia

-He was said to have been a known Tory however pension records show that he gave public service during the American Revolution being assigned to Capt.
+He was said to have been a known Tory, however, pension records show that he gave public service during the American Revolution being assigned to Capt.
 Easom’s Co., August 31, 1782, in Botetourt County, Virginia, to serve for three years.

 Between 1786 and 1808 he obtained by land grants 596 acres on both sides of the Little River in Botetourt and Montgomery counties.
 He also bought land adjacent to his property in 1790 (acreage unknown).
-The 4 land grants (totalling 596 acres) were found in the Library of Virginia’s Land Office Grants database.
+The 4 land grants (totaling 596 acres) were found in the Library of Virginia’s Land Office Grants database.

 Marriage records have not been found.
 Isabella may have been his first wife as she is listed on son Owen’s death record as the mother.
 His will names Mary as his wife.